juju/docs/src/en/charms-constraints.md

 In the following examples, we will be using the `juju deploy` command, as this is the simplest and most frequent case for using constraints.
-So, to deploy the 'mariadb' service to a machine with 4 gigabytes of memory or more:
+So, to deploy the 'mariadb' application to a machine with 4 gigabytes of memory or more:

 ```bash
 juju deploy mariadb --constraints mem=4G